 How many Porsche models are there?

-ForCar tracks 15 Porsche models spanning 1981–2026.
-See the full list above, ordered by how often each is searched.
+We track 15 Porsche models spanning 1981–2026.
+The full list is above, ordered by how often each is searched.

-New Porsche vehicles come with a 4 years / 50,000 miles basic (bumper-to-bumper) warranty and a 4 years / 50,000 miles powertrain warranty.
-Coverage can vary by model year and market — confirm with a Porsche dealer.
+New vehicles come with 4 years / 50,000 miles basic cover and 4 years / 50,000 miles on the powertrain.
+Terms vary by model year and market — confirm with a dealer.